KarthikeyanJRK/KarthikeyanJRK/README.md

 **QA Engineer – Virtusa**
 - Tested web applications through manual, functional, and regression testing.
 - Wrote and executed test cases, raised defects, and worked closely with developers.
-- Used **Selenium WebDriver, Java, TestNG, and Python** to automate test scenarios.
+- Used **Selenium WebDriver, Java, and TestNG** to automate test scenarios.
 - Performed API checks using **Postman** and basic SQL validation.

 ---